 Furthermore, Yahushua was Yahu Yahweh, one of the angels or more specifically archangels, known as the “angel Yahweh” thereby making him part of Yahweh eloahi.

-It was this deity and angel (Yahu Yahweh), the son of the father deity (Yahweh), who as part of the eloahi left a last will and testament granting the Eternal Inheritance to Abraham and his singular seed (Yahushua the messiah) (Gal.
+It was this deity and angel (Yahu Yahweh), the son of the father deity (Yahweh), who as part of the eloahi left a last will and testament granting the Eternal Inheritance to Abraham and his single seed (Yahushua the messiah) (Gal.
 3:16).

-Furthermore, it was this particular Yahweh, Yahu Yahweh, the son of the deity, who became a flesh-and-blood human and died as a son of Adam in order to both pass on the Eternal Inheritance and to receive it again unto himself, being the only human heir to qualify by not sinning under the Torah of Trust and the Torah of Moses (the Law).
+Furthermore, it was this particular Yahweh, Yahu Yahweh, the son of the deity, who became a flesh-and-blood human and died as a son of Adam in order to both pass on the Eternal Inheritance and to receive it again to himself, being the only human heir to qualify by not sinning under the Torah of Trust and the Torah of Moses (the Law).

 For an in-depth discussion of “The Eternal Inheritance” and “The Torah” see Chapters I-VII of The Festivals and Sacred Days of Yahweh, also by Qadesh La Yahweh Press.